 The layers are defined by software that takes a series of digital slices through a computer-aided design.
 Descriptions of the slices are then sent to the 3D printer to construct the respective layers.
 They are then put together in a number of ways.
 Powder can be spread onto a tray and then solidified in the required pattern with a squirt of a liquid binder or by sintering it with a laser or an electron beam.
 Some machines deposit filaments of molten plastic.
 However it is achieved, after each layer is complete the build tray is lowered by a fraction of a millimetre and the next layer is added.

 The printing of parts and products has the potential to transform manufacturing because it lowers the costs and risks.
 No longer does a producer have to make thousands, or hundreds of thousands, of items to recover his fixed costs.
-In a world where economies of scale do not matter any more, mass-manufacturing identical items may not be necessary or appropriate, especially as 3D printing allows for a great deal of customisation.
+In a world where economies of scale are less important than they once were, mass-manufacturing identical items may not be necessary or appropriate, especially as 3D printing allows for a great deal of customisation.
 Indeed, in the future some see consumers downloading products as they do digital music and printing them out at home, or at a local 3D production centre, having tweaked the designs to their own tastes.
+To request a demonstration fill out the form below.